-PART 2: ENVIRONMENTAL /SOCIAL SCREENING G. Does the subproject involve recruitment of workers G. Does the subproject involve recruitment of workers including direct, contracted, primary supply, and/or [] Yes [] No If "Yes", See Section A, B, C, D below community workers?
+PART 2: ENVIRONMENTAL /SOCIAL SCREENING G. Does the subproject involve recruitment of workers including direct, contracted, primary supply, and/or [] Yes [] No If "Yes", See Section A, B, C, D below community workers?
 H. Are there any restrictions and health measures in [] Vor [] No If "Yes", See Section A, B, C, D, E below force due to COVID 19 pandemic? [] Yes [] No If ites, see Section A, B, C, D, E below I. Does the project have a GRM in place, to which all workers have access, designed to respond quickly and [] Yes [] No If "Yes", See Section A, B, C, D, F below effectively?

-ACTIVITY PARAMETER MITIGATION MEASURES CHECKLIST A. General Conditions Community safety and OH&S for workers Community OH&S measures: (a) The public in the Municipality should be notified of the works through appropriate notification in the media and/or at publicly accessible sites (including the site of the works, municipal information table and municipal website XXXX, local community and HCF notice board); (b) The local construction and environment inspectorates and communities in the Municipality should be notified for the project activities construction of the mobile hospital; (c) All legally required permits have been acquired for the project activities; (d) Preparation of the Traffic Management Plan (XXXX explanations if it is needed) (e) Preparation and implementation of the Site Management Plan; • Appropriate installation of signposting of the project site will inform workers of key rules and regulations to follow; • Ensure appropriate marking out and out of the reconstruction site; • Placed warning tapes signalizing forbidden entrance of unemployed persons. (f) All work will be carried out in a safe and disciplined manner designed to minimize impacts on workers, patients, health workers, citizens at the project location and environment; OH&S measures for workers: (g) Community and Worker's OH&S measures should be applied (first aid, protective clothes for the workers, appropriate machines and tools); (h) Workers who will be engaged, will comply with international good practice (will always wear hats, masks and safety glasses, harnesses and safety boots); (i) Equipment should be handled only by experienced and trained personnel, thus reducing the risk of accidents; Implementation of the proposed measures for protection from COVID 19 adopted by the Government of the Republic of North Macedonia at the proposal of the Commission for Infectious Diseases and the Ministry of Health; (i) Say up to date with the newest instructions/recommendations provided by the Government of the Republic of North Macedonia at the proposal of the Commission for Infectious Diseases and the Ministry of Health; (i) Say up
+ACTIVITY PARAMETER MITIGATION MEASURES CHECKLIST A. General Conditions Community safety and OH&S for workers Community OH&S measures: (a) The public in the Municipality should be notified of the works through appropriate notification in the media and/or at publicly accessible sites (including the site of the works, municipal information table and municipal website XXXXX, local community and HCF notice board); (b) The local construction and environment inspectorates and communities in the Municipality should be notified for the project activities construction of the mobile hospital; (c) All legally required permits have been acquired for the project activities; (d) Preparation of the Traffic Management Plan (XXXXX explanations if it is needed) (e) Preparation and implementation of the Site Management Plan; • Appropriate installation of signposting of the project site will inform workers of key rules and regulations to follow; • Ensure appropriate marking out and out of the reconstruction site; • Placed warning tapes signalizing forbidden entrance of unemployed persons. (f) All work will be carried out in a safe and disciplined manner designed to minimize impacts on workers, patients, health workers, citizens at the project location and environment; OH&S measures for workers: (g) Community and Worker's OH&S measures should be applied (first aid, protective clothes for the workers, appropriate machines and tools); (i) Workers who will be engaged, will comply with international good practice (will always wear hats, masks and safety glasses, harnesses and safety boots); (j) Equipment should be handled only by experienced and trained personnel, thus reducing the risk of accidents; Implementation of the proposed measures for protection from COVID 19 adopted by the Government of the Republic of North Macedonia at the proposal of the Commission for Infectious Diseases and the Ministry of Health; (j) Stay up to date with the newest instructions/recommendations provided by the official authorities (k) Nomination of one person from the Contractor that will responsible for following the measures adopted by the Gover